1

 //!

 //!
-The traits are iterable, and provide optimizations for contiguous
+The traits are for iterables containing bytes, and provide optimizations

 #![cfg(feature = "parse")]